 Wind Codes – Miles per Hour

 Wind load is also determined by patterns of climate local to your building site.
-Wind speed codes range from 0 mph to over 160 mph winds.
+Wind speed codes normally range from 85 mph to over 170 mph winds.

 Wind, unlike snow, will affect different portions of the building not limited to only the roof.
 The wind’s effects on your steel building structure will vary depending on your building design and how it sits on your property.
 During the software designing process, strength factors are determined by building height, the size and number of large framed openings, and even the location of those openings.

 Wind Exposure B or Wind Exposure C

 Also in relation to the wind is the exposure of your building.
 Exposure B or C is site-specific.
 For example, in gusty areas, your local building department may require Exposure C if there are no windbreaks provided by your surroundings, such as trees or neighboring buildings.
 Wind exposure also affects how snow tends to drift and accumulate on your building structure.
 Your local building department can advise you as to whether or not your specific steel building erection site is requiring Exposure B or Exposure C.